-To ensure successful program design and implementation, the BSCC uses Executive Steering Committees (ESCs) to inform decision making related to the Board's programs.
-BSCC's ESCs typically are composed of subject matter experts and stakeholders representing both the public and private sectors.
-The BSCC makes every attempt to include diverse representation on its ESCs, in breadth of experience, geography and demographics.
-ESCs are convened and approved by the BSCC Board, as the need arises, to carry out specified tasks, including the development of RFPs for grant funds.
-ESCs submit grant award recommendations to the BSCC Board for final disposition.
-The Board then approves, rejects or revises those recommendations.
-Members of the ESCs are not paid for their time but are reimbursed for travel expenses incurred to attend meetings.
+To ensure successful program design and implementation, the BSCC uses Executive Steering Committees (ESC) to inform decision making related to the Board's programs.
+The committees are composed of subject matter experts, community partners, and interested parties representing both the public and private sectors.
+The BSCC makes every attempt to include a diverse representation on its ESCs, in breadth of experience, geography and demographics.

+ESCs are convened and approved by the BSCC Board as the need arises to carry out specified tasks, including the development of RFPs for grant funds.
+Not only do the ESCs develop RFPs, but members of the ESC also read and rate the proposals submitted by prospective grantees.
+Once the proposal evaluation process is complete, ESCs submit grant award recommendations to the BSCC Board and the Board then approves, rejects, or revises those recommendations.
+Members of the ESCs are not paid for their time but are reimbursed for travel expenses incurred to attend meetings